Healthcare in New Zealand: History of healthcare

 Until well after European contact Māori used natural medicines and spiritual healing.
 Among the European settlers, professional medical care was expensive and most people diagnosed themselves or sought alternative treatment.
 In the mid 19th century New Zealand's first public hospitals were created by Governor George Grey and were available for those who could not afford a private doctor.

 The Public Health Act 1872 introduced local authority health boards.
-These were funded primarily by the local ratepayers and subsidised by the national government.
+These were funded primarily by the local ratepayers and subsidised by the central government.
 There was still a large reliance on private charity to make up any shortfall.
-From 1909 poorer districts were given disproportionately more funding from the national government.
+From 1909 poorer districts were given disproportionately more funding from the central government.
 In 1938, the Social Security Act from the First Labour Government attempted to provide government funded healthcare to all.
 A free health system, with hospital and other health services universally available to all New Zealanders was the vision behind the Social Security Act 1938.
 This was never fully realised due to ongoing disputes between the medical profession and the Government.
 Health services evolved as a dual system of public and private health care subsidised through a series of arrangements known as the General Medical Service (GMS) benefits established in 1941.
 This remained largely unchanged until the late 1970s.
 From 1984 to 1993 the Labour then National governments introduced major changes designed to get area health boards (later Crown health enterprises) to imitate market forces.

+In terms of dental care, by the early 1970’s the Social Security Department provided (as noted by one study) “supplementary assistance to those who cannot meet the costs of necessary dental treatment” while some public hospitals provided free dental treatment to those in need, while help with medical costs was provided from supplementary assistance; a form of social assistance.
 User charges were introduced for prescriptions in February 1985 but broader controversial policies introduced by the Fourth National Government between 1991 and 1993 effectively ended largely free provision of primary healthcare, such services being targeted on the basis of income while Community Service Cards (introduced on 1 February 1992) provided additional support.
 Public hospital charges of $50 for overnight stays were briefly implemented but was later abandoned as the 1993 election approached.

 New Zealand has had numerous public health campaigns and initiatives.
 Children were given free milk between 1937 and 1967 but these were abolished due to budgetary constraints, fluoride is added most drinking water in the country and there have been many anti-drinking (from the 1870s) and anti-smoking campaigns (from the 1960s).